 What book would you give to accompany a woman walking?

-More than 100 donations were received.
+More than 100 donations have been received.
 The Walking Library led two walks from Somerset House, following in the footsteps of suffragettes who marched from Embankment to Hyde Park, passing Parliament Square en route.
-We stopped wherever we felt a place called to a particular book; or where we encountered monuments to women.
+We stopped wherever we felt a place called to a particular book; or where we encountered monuments to women (the latter turned out to be very rare).
 In Edinburgh, a 90 minute walk down Leith Walk focused on the spaces and places where women seemed present.

 In September, The Walking Library for Women Walking took a trip to Bristol and was displayed as part of the Theatre and Performance Research Association’s annual conference.
 It was taken out for another 90 minute walk, with books sited and cited in responsive places.

 The Walking Library for Women Walking will be donated to the Glasgow Women’s Library, ensuring ongoing free access to the collection (see http://womenslibrary.org.uk/) The catalogue for this Library is also held by the Live Art Development Agency, within the Guide to Walking Women written by Sharrocks and Qualmann(see http://www.thisisliveart.co.uk/).

 An account of the Walking Library for Women Walking